berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 every 2 seconds or so.
 2. The Fast Reverse does no longer work.
 With no tape inserted both reel drive spindles turn in opposite directions.
-3. The play, stop, Fast Forward, Fast Reverse buttons get stuck in the pressed position
+3. The Play, Stop, Fast Forward, Fast Reverse buttons get stuck in the pressed position

 The walkman
 <img src="/assets/img/repairs/sony_walkman/walkman_front.jpg" />